 - Ceredigion County Council (Aberystwyth town centre).

 Melissa has considerable experience of disputes relating to compulsory purchase compensation.
-She has been instructed in Lands Tribunal proceedings by the London Development Agency, Essex County Council and Kent County Council, as well as by private individuals.
+She has been instructed in Lands Tribunal proceedings by the London Development Agency, Dover District Council, Essex County Council and Kent County Council, as well as by private individuals.

 Her work has included detailed consideration of matters such as valuation of the land taken; compensation for severance, injurious affection and disturbance; mitigation, betterment, planning assumptions and the application of statutory disregards and Point Gourde (on which she has lectured to both public and private sector audiences); and costs.

 She appeared in the Lands Tribunal in the following reported cases:

 - Scotia Plastic Binding Limited (in administration) v.
 LDA RVR 307

 - Essex Showground v.
 Essex County Council RVR 336